stevavoliajvar/stop_cloudflare/PEOPLE.md

 "cloudflare blacklisted me and now I cant access most of the internet on my PC.... gonna have to reset everything tomorrow so I can get a new ip.... :( so annoying." by @[Sven986](https://twitter.com/Sven986/status/1118382870324764673)

+"One thing that I take from this that it is a privacy invasion from a European point of view, while many Americans see it as an improvement.
+That makes a lot if sense, I trust my local ISP more than Cloudflare or any US entity." by @[reykfloeter](https://twitter.com/reykfloeter/status/1075115187223564290)

+"I know US-based people who cheer for Cloudflare DoH and centralized DNS.
+I can understand that from their point of view if it becomes the lesser evil.
+But we don’t have the same Internet everywhere.
+What is good for them is bad for us and Mozilla should respect all their users." by @[reykfloeter](https://twitter.com/reykfloeter/status/1075115190067347457)

+"Matthew Prince, CEO of Cloudflare, has given me ZERO reasons to ever trust him over the years.
+I have used Cloudflare for their analytics tools which are very nice, but do not and will not place all my eggs in their basket.
+Nor should anyone." by @[b_mcnett](https://twitter.com/b_mcnett/status/1075274228579098624)

+"personally I don't trust Cloudflare at all either.
+Fortunately i'm capable of routing through an ISP i do sorta trust, and can run my own DNS infra. i think we americans need to understand centralization on the net is a bad thing." by @[nomadlogicLA](https://twitter.com/nomadlogicLA/status/1075116546727456768)

+"Cloudflare or their hosting provider could shut it down on a whim.
+Also advertising based monetization is dangerous for freedom of speech, because the advertisers can lobby to block certain content." by @[purehategraphs](https://twitter.com/purehategraphs/status/1117860637172875264)

+"One example where decentralized systems win: decentralized file storage and delivery is *more* efficient than centralized systems." by @[SCBuergel](https://twitter.com/SCBuergel/status/1122542763885649922)

+"Cloudflare not working, as usual.
+Websites constantly down.
+Another reason why people shouldn't use centralized web serivces." by @[HiddenRefuge](https://twitter.com/HiddenRefuge/status/498472682581938176)

+"but because we’ve centralized the Internet so much, companies like Cloudflare, Google, and Facebook become arbiters of who speaks" by @[Pinboard](https://twitter.com/Pinboard/status/897983409552740352)

+"the Internet giants make decisions that affect elections, political speech, violent protests—and are answerable only to themselves" by @[Pinboard](https://twitter.com/Pinboard/status/897984010562949120)

 "annoying part was cloudflare" by @[AltichaDev](https://twitter.com/AltichaDev/status/1113892225472192512)

 "A Cloudflare issue caused this for me.
 Check your firewall settings.
 Super annoying!" by @[zackkatz](https://twitter.com/zackkatz/status/1110375889978548224)